zllovesuki/specter/README.md

 Specter is the spiritual successor of [t](https://github.com/zllovesuki/t/), another similar reverse tunnel software written by me.

+(Also this is an excuse for me to play with DHT 😛)

 Specter has these improvements over t:
-1. Built-in Chord DHT for distributed KV storage for routing information;
+1. Utilizes Chord DHT (with improvements) for distributed KV storage to store routing information;
     - t uses a simple periodic updates via [hashicorp/memberlist](https://github.com/hashicorp/memberlist)
     - meaning that if you have 100 nodes each with 100 clients connected, every single node has to maintain an 100*100 list about where the client is connected to
 2. Redundant connections from client to edge nodes and self-healing to maintain the tunnel;